Thousand Tide Valley

 Cat Tail Crossing

-Navigating Thousandtide can be a challenge for those without access to riverboats—or for those unwilling to swim through its slow, meandering currents.
-However, there are a few rare paths that allow travelers on foot to wade through shallow waters or leap between river stones.
+Navigating Thousand Tide can be a challenge for those without access to riverboats, or for those unwilling to swim through its slow currents.
+However, there are a few paths that allow travelers on foot to wade through shallow waters or leap between river stones.

 Grassport

-Nestled along the riverbank at the border of Ravenfall’s northern pasture lies the tiny town of Grassport, made up of no more than ten old stone buildings clustered near the edge of the Thousandtide River.
+Along the riverbank at the border of Ravenfall’s northern pasture lies the tiny town of Grassport.
+It is made up of no more than ten old stone buildings clustered near the edge of the Thousand Tide River.
 A small clan of tortles spends their quiet days fishing and gathering river moss.
-It is an idyllic, peaceful place where, for generations, all but the greatest worldly strife has completely passed it by.
-Due to a stroke of extraordinary luck or a mysterious blessing, the locals cannot say—but some unseen force seems to watch over Grassport, preserving its gentle way of life.
+It is a peaceful place left untouched by worldly strife for generations.
+Due to a stroke of extraordinary luck or a mysterious blessing, some unseen force seems to watch over Grassport, preserving its gentle way of life.

 Long River